What is the difference between happy path testing and normal testing?

 In summary, both happy path testing and unhappy path testing are essential components of a comprehensive testing strategy.
 Happy path testing ensures that the system works correctly under normal conditions, while unhappy path testing helps uncover and address issues related to error handling, security, and resilience in the face of unexpected scenarios.
 A robust testing plan typically includes a combination of both approaches to thoroughly validate the software’s functionality and reliability.

-If you like this article, please show your support by clicking the clap button below and follow for more.
+If you like this article, please show your support by clicking the clap button below and following for more information.
 Thank you! ❤️

-Feel free to drop your thoughts and suggestions in the comments, and don’t hesitate to share them with your friends.
+Share your thoughts and suggestions in the comments, and feel free to share this with your friends!

 Let’s embark on this learning adventure together, grow our skills, and share our knowledge! 😊